uw-ipd/RoseTTAFold2NA/README.md

 ../run_RF2NA.sh dna_pred dna_binding_protein.fa D:DNA.fa

 ```
 The first argument to the script is the output folder; remaining arguments are fasta files for individual chains in the structure.
 Use the tags `P:xxx.fa` `R:xxx.fa` `D:xxx.fa` `S:xxx.fa` and `PR:xxx.fa` to specify protein, RNA, dsDNA, ssDNA, and paired protein/RNA respectively (default is protein).

-Each chain is a separate file; 'D' will automatically generate the complementary strand.
-Outputs are written to the folder `rna_pred_` and `rna_pred_`.
+Each chain is a separate file; 'D' will automatically generate a complementary DNA strand to the input strand.
+Outputs are written to the folder `dna_pred` and `rna_pred`.

 ## Expected outputs
 You will get a prediction with estimated per-residue LDDT in the B-factor column (`models/model_00.pdb`)